Appdynamics/iot-cpp-sdk/README.md

 $ sudo apt-get install git
 $ sudo apt-get install lcov
 ```
+Note: `lcov` version 1.13 or higher is needed.

 On 32 bit machines, you might also need multilib

 ```sh